Housing & Residence Life

 When Lyden House opened, a new era began for on-campus housing at Youngstown State.
 The impressive five-story structure reflects a traditional collegiate gothic style with clean, contemporary lines.
 Lyden House, located just north of campus along Madison Avenue, houses 300 students.
 A typical student room is approximately 12' x 17' and houses two students.
 In addition to a bunk bed, which can be stacked, lofted, or separated, each student has a desk and chair, a dresser, a shelving unit and an armoire wardrobe unit.
 The furniture is uniquely designed to interchange to suit the individual student's tastes in personal decor.

-Rooms also feature separate room-controlled heating and air conditioning units, cable TV, vertical window blinds, overhead lighting and tiled floors.
+Rooms also feature separate room-controlled heating and air conditioning units, microfridge, vertical window blinds, overhead lighting and tiled floors.
 Each room has high-speed Internet access.
 All rooms in Lyden are designed to be handicapped accessible.

 Each wing of this beautifully designed residence hall includes convenient shower and restrooms, quiet study rooms, and comfortable conversation lounges.
 Students have full access to a kitchenette/vending area, fitness room, computer lab with Internet access and laundry facilities in the lower level of Lyden.
 A convenient parking area is also available adjacent to Lyden House.